Certified Business Analysis Professional (CBAP) - Definition

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 This is a professional certification and registered trademark from International Institute of Business Analysis (IIBA) that is granted to persons who have gained extensive business analysis experience.
-The practitioners in this field must be allowed to sit for a situational analysis case-study exam based on the Business Analysis Body of Knowledge (BABOK) and the qualified individuals are awarded the designation “CBAP” upon passing the exam.
+The practitioners in this field must sit for a situational analysis case-study exam based on the Business Analysis Body of Knowledge (BABOK).
+Practitioners are awarded the designation CBAP upon passing the exam.

 A Little More on What is a Certified Business Analysis Professional